Yacht-sized passenger boat runs aground in high surf off Hawaii beach

 The boat is Coast Guard certified and regularly undergoes Coast Guard inspections, the company said.
 Its captains ferry people to and from the Waikiki submarine dive site and are trained and Coast Guard certified.

-Sean Thomas, who was filming friends in the water, said in an email that Hawaii's south shore was experiencing some of its biggest swells in three years.
+Sean Thomas, a water photographer, said in an email that Hawaii's south shore was experiencing some of its biggest swells in three years.
 He was glad no one was injured.

 “The captain did a great job trying to steer the boat away from danger, since that situation could have been a lot worse," he wrote.